runspired/rfcs/text/0000-ember-data-collections.md

    core store concerns from the network layer.
 - While this RFC makes alterations to a collection possible, it provides no mechanism for tracking changes or initiating a `save`.
 Should it?
 What would that even mean?
 Is it enough to let users figure this out on their own?
+Adding a save API to collections could be done via RFC or addon.